Why Egg Donation at Newlife?

 For more information please contact us.

 Single women seeking IVF treatment either with the use of their own eggs or donor eggs will also need to use donor sperm.
-As with egg donation, the Greek legislation requires the use of anonymous (non-contact) sperm donors.
 Our clinic collaborates with renowned international sperm banks and each sperm sample we utilise has a certificate to verify the good health of the donor and that it complies with the legislation.
-Despite the fact that the process is anonymous, access to the donor’s details such as physical characteristics, age ethnicity and blood group is feasible even in the basic profile donors.
+In any case of anonymous or eponymous sperm donation, access to the donor’s details such as physical characteristics, age ethnicity and blood group is feasible even in the basic profile donors.
+The recipient can select an eponymous donor.
+Nevertheless, no information concerning the recipient or the child is disclosed to the donor.
+In case the donor decides to be eponymous, the child can obtain information about the donor after the age of 18.

 There are two types of non-contact sperm donors: